throughput-ec/ec-workshops/chapters/module7.md

 ---
 title: 'Module 7: Development best-practices including FAIR data principles'
 description:
-  'This module will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This module will teach you different aspects in regards to Data Workflows, handling filenames and best practices such as testing, continuous integration and licensing.'
 prev: /module6
 next: null
 type: chapter